-What makes them very proficient hunters is that they are able to see from very long distances, and when they register some pray from a distance they have time to adapt and perform a strategic attack on it.
+What makes them very proficient hunters are that they are able to see from very long distances, and when they register some prey from a distance they have time to adapt and perform a strategic attack on it.

-A smart and efficient way for you keep your chicken safe from hawks is to add a metal grid on top of your coop.
-You can recognize a hawk from the dark brown color of their feathers and the widespread of their wings.
+A smart and efficient way for you to keep your chicken safe from hawks is to add a metal grid on top of your coop.
+You can recognize a hawk from the dark brown color of its feathers and the widespread of its wings.

-Foxes are the most recognizable enemy of the chicken owners, they are quick, witty and adaptable, which makes them very efficient in their hunt.
+Foxes are the most recognizable enemy of chicken owners, they are quick, witty, and adaptable, which makes them very efficient in their hunt.

-They mostly attack in the night but do not be surprised to see a fox hunting in the day, especially during the springtime when they gather for their young ones.
-Except their natural hunting skills what makes the fox hard to catch is the way it resembles a dog.
+They mostly attack at night but do not be surprised to see a fox hunting in the day, especially during the springtime when they gather for their young ones.
+Except for their natural hunting skills what makes the fox hard to catch is the way it resembles a dog.

-From the color to the formation of its head the similarities with the dogs are obvious, but there is also one big difference between these two species and that is the tail.
-Foxes have a much bigger tail than the dog.
+From the color to the formation of its head, the similarities with the dogs are obvious, but there is also one big difference between these two species and that is the tail.
+Foxes have a much bigger tail than dogs.

 Raccoons are maybe the most intelligent of all the animals that are dangerous for your poultry.
 They are highly adaptable in a human environment and their size makes them very fast and proficient in their hunts.

-Don’t let their size fool you, although small raccoons make up with their viciousness.
+Don’t let their size fool you, although small raccoons make up for their viciousness.
 Raccoons are known to mutilate their prey, or in this case the chickens.
 They will execute a fast surprise attack on your chickens and will try to remove the heads or legs of your chickens with their first bite.

 Their distinctive look is that the combination of the black and white color of their face makes it look like a burglar mask and their tails have black and white stripes.